clementtrebuchet/nd1309-Project-6b/README.md

 In order to proceed to these changes I have added some buttons with an explict text on it.

-If you try to bypass the attended actors that are explicitly mentioned on these buttons the transaction will fail.
+If you try to bypass the expected actors that are explicitly mentioned on these buttons, the transaction will fail.

 You can find below the transactions that the UI will accept.